sarene-choudhury/firstrepo/README.md

 7) Code of Ethics

-Act respectfully\
+- Act respectfully
-Don’t be mean\
+- Don’t be mean
-Be chill/flexible\
+- Be chill/flexible\
-Help each other and work together\
+- Help each other and work together
-Stay in constant communication\
+- Stay in constant communication

+## Things TODO

+- [x] Ms. Feng posts comments on a new branch (teacher_revisions)
+- [ ] Update roles
+- [ ] Individual Responsibilities section for task tracking / code management
+- [ ] Fix Markdown and make it pretty (optional)